fluffeon/periwinkle/README.md

 # Install
 Clone this repo and run `make install` without sudo.

+To activate the daemon with systemd, type `systemctl --user start periwinkle-daemon` or enable it using `systemctl --user enable periwinkle-daemon` to make it run every time you boot up the computer.

 I'm only putting it on the internet because maybe there's people that will find this useful.